It shows what needs to happen by 2024

 The Promise Scotland created Plan 21-24 to outline the first steps of keeping the promise.

-Together with Change Programme ONE, the Plan sets out what people and organisations must do by 2024 in order to #KeepThePromise Scotland made to children and families.
+The Plan sets out what people and organisations must do by 2024 in order to #KeepThePromise Scotland made to children and families.

 To create it, The Promise Scotland mapped all the conclusions from the Independent Care Review.